avian-lovelace/hyacinth/docs/docs/functions.md

 // 25
 ```

-However, since variables can only be referenced after their declaration, this does not (straightforwarly) permit self-recursive and mutually recursive functions.
+However, since variables can only be referenced after their declaration, this does not (straightforwardly) permit self-recursive and mutually recursive functions.

 ## Variable Capturing